Skip to main content

 The Role of Growth Hormone Peptides

 Peptide therapies represent another sophisticated layer in combined protocols, often used alongside hormonal optimization.
 Peptides are short chains of amino acids that act as precise signaling molecules.
-Therapies involving peptides like Sermorelin or a combination of Ipamorelin and CJC-1295 are designed to stimulate the pituitary gland to release the body’s own (GH).
+Therapies involving peptides like Sermorelin or a combination of Ipamorelin and CJC-1295 are designed to stimulate the pituitary gland to release the body’s own growth hormone (GH).
 GH levels also decline with age, and restoring them to a more youthful range has significant effects on cellular energy and repair.

 Growth hormone promotes cellular regeneration and repair, processes that are extremely energy-intensive.
 By stimulating GH release, these peptides support the health of all tissues, from skin and bones to muscle and organs.
 Improved GH signaling enhances protein synthesis and promotes the utilization of fat for energy, sparing glucose for the brain.